-Tech Workers Rights
+Tech Worker Rights

-Tech Workers Rights
+California Tech Worker’s Rights Lawyer

 Tech Workers Rights in California – ‘the land of innovation?’
 Tech companies have been flocking to California since the Silicon Valley was still the Santa Clara Valley.
 Tech workers have helped propel California in the global market place.
 But, how often are their rights protected?

-Are You an Employee?
+Are You an Employee as a Tech Worker?

 Many tech workers are misclassified as “independent contractors”, or “1099 employees” meaning their employer doesn’t pay for workers’ compensation, or into disability, or unemployment insurance, or provide meal and rest periods, or overtime.
 In short, these employers violate the law to the detriment of their hard working employees.